Aerowisata

 Aerowisata is an Indonesian hospitality company based in Jakarta.
 It has five main businesses, consisting of Foodservice, Hotels, Travel, Transportation and Logistics.
-It is a subsidiary of Garuda Indonesia Group.
+It is a subsidiary of the Garuda Indonesia Group.

 History

-On February 7, 1974, Garuda Indonesia handed the management of PT Satriavi Tours and travel to Aerowisata.
+On 7 February 1974, Garuda Indonesian Airways handed the management of PT Satriavi Tours and travel to Aerowisata.
 The next company that later changed its name to PT Biro Perjalanan Satriavi became first subsidiary Aerowisata.

-On July 29, 1974, Aerowisata began operating the Hotel Sanur Beach in Bali as the first hotel of Aerowisata.
+On 29 July 1974, Aerowisata began operating the Hotel Sanur Beach in Bali as the first hotel of Aerowisata.

-December 23, 1974, Aerowisata start catering business in Garuda Indonesia flight to serve under the flag of PT Garuda Dairy Farm Aero Catering Service.
+On 23 December 1974, Aerowisata started a catering business for Garuda Indonesian Airways to serve under the flag of PT Garuda Dairy Farm Aero Catering Service.
 Since 1991, the company located at the terminal end of the Soekarno-Hatta International Airport was renamed Aerowisata Catering Service (ACS).

 After forming Garuda Orient Holidays (GOH) in Australia in 1981 and PT Aero Service Perkasa in 1987, founded the PT Mandira Erajasa Aerowisata spacecraft in July 1988.
 Marked the establishment of business expansion into the realm of transportation Aerowisata.
 In 1991, holdings included the Sengiggi Beach hotel which includes the Nusa Dua and the Nusa Indah, as well as Sanur Beach.